WillaLee/facultyScraper/README.md

 	  It collects details including the faculty's name, title, location, research interests, and a link to their profile.
 	  You can also download the [CSV file](https://github.com/WillaLee/facultyScraper/blob/main/faculties.csv) for easy access and analysis.

-> **Note:** There may be some errors in the table because the faculty pages may have slightly different formats.
+> **Note:** There may be some errors in the table.
 For the most accurate information, please visit the faculty pages directly.

 # Faculty Directory